FelixOnline/v2/content/articles/2016-5-13-students-political-dreams-shattered.md

 The final year physics student did come in at a noble third place though, getting 395 votes; a hundred more than the other Labour candidate.

-The vote took place alongside the mayoral and London Assembly elections last Thursday, after the two Conservative council members decided to step down, triggering a by\-election.
+The vote took place alongside the mayoral and London Assembly elections last Thursday, after the two Conservative council members decided to step down, triggering a by-election.

 The Kensington and Chelsea turnout was a sad 46.4%.